 Households, Isolation, and Quarantine

 Individuals living in the same apartment or housing unit will be considered a “household.”
 Consistent with public health guidance, in the event an occupant of a household shows symptoms of illness or tests positive for COVID-19, that individual will be expected to isolate.
-Other members of the apartment will be expected to quarantine, unless they have been fully vaccinated (two weeks past the final immunization).
+Other members of the apartment will be expected to quarantine unless they have been fully vaccinated (two weeks past the final immunization) and show no symptoms.
 BYU has isolation and quarantine protocols in place for BYU students living in BYU On-Campus Housing.
-Students who are instructed to isolate or quarantine should contact their professors to continue their coursework remotely.
-Isolation will be used for on-campus residents who have tested positive for COVID-19.
 More information.
+Students who are instructed to isolate or quarantine should contact their professors to make arrangements to continue their coursework.

 Members of each apartment should regularly assess their symptoms, practice proper hygiene and maintain adequate cleanliness to prevent disease transmission.
 Residents should bring disinfecting wipes and cleaners, masks, hand sanitizer and a thermometer.